 Hemorrhoidal disease is not more frequent in patients with portal hypertension.
 However, rectal varices do occur with portal hypertension and must be differentiated from hemorrhoidal disease, as management and treatment options differ significantly.

 Symptoms attributable to internal (and external) hemorrhoids include bleeding, hemorrhoidal protrusion, pain, mucous discharge, itching and/or a sensation of incomplete evacuation.
 It is important that other causes of these symptoms be ruled out prior to embarking on hemorrhoidal treatment.
 Anal pain must be differentiated from an anal fissure or a thrombotic external hemorrhoid.
 In appropriate patient populations, bleeding malignancies, as well as bleeding polyps must be searched for and treated.
 Many of the symptoms of ulcerative colitis or Crohn’s disease can present similar to symptoms associated with hemorrhoidal disease.
 A thorough search for inflammatory bowel disease must be performed, and any inflammatory conditions appropriately treated.
 Irritable bowel syndrome may present with a mucous discharge and should be investigated.
 If appropriate, stools, and possibly the perineum can be cultured to be sure that a bacterial, fungal or parasitic infestation is not the source of pruritus ani.
 Many patients use soap in an effort to maintain anal hygiene.
-Soap use (abuse) can be most irritating to the skin.
+Soap use (abuse) for cleaning can be most irritating to the skin.
 This should be stopped and a short course of topical hydrocortisone creams used to treat a soap irritation and the resulting pruritus.

 Hemorrhoids are traditionally classified into four grades.
 Grade 1 is associated with hemorrhoids that protrude into the lumen of the anal canal.
 Grade 2 hemorrhoids protrude from the anal canal with bowel movement, and spontaneously reduce after the movement is completed.
 Grade 3 hemorrhoids protrude spontaneously from the anal canal (or with a bowel movement) and require manual reduction.
 Grade 4 hemorrhoids are associated with an irreducible prolapse.
 A clear differentiation must be made from true rectal procidentia.